Ekomjah/webpack-template/README.md

 - With this, you can then run `npm run dev` to view your project, load the project in a browser environment on a local server.

 - Then run `npm run build` to bundle the code for deployment.

+- Though optional, yet useful, consider using a code linter like ESLint.
+To use it, run: `npm init @eslint/config@latest` and answer the questions that the terminal gives using your arrow keys!
+Then hit `npm install eslint@latest --save-dev` in the terminal as well!!

+- To use a preset configuration, and then add some rules, to override, consider using a specific shared config that is hosted on npm.
+Such style guides like airbnb, standard, xo are the most used!

+## Live Server
+To use a "Live Server", run `npx webpack` or (`npm run build`) to for bundling the code and any other attached assets and for tree-shaking using a production mode with all enhanced features to enable your project's deployment.
+Although, during development, `npx webpack serve` will be your best bet combining all the cool stuff about webpack while using the development `mode`.

+> P.S. `html loader` is used to run any `non-JS, non-HTML type files` like images wrapped in `img` els.

+> If using images in JavaScript, default import the images like:
+> `import <any_Name> from "./picture.extensionName"`

 > NOTE: When running these new commands, note that it is `npm` that is used and not `npx ` as was used before!
 Hence, it is `npm run dev` and not `npx run dev` as this will throw an error in your CLI.